buddypress/buddypress/INSTALL-README.txt

 new blogs.
 Make sure you can post and leave comments on blogs.
 Make sure you are not getting blank screens or 404's anywhere on the install.

-To use BuddyPress, your WPMU installation **MUST BE INSTALLED IN THE ROOT**.
-BuddyPress will not currently work when WPMU is installed a sub directory.

 ***************************************
 Step 2: Use all the BuddyPress plugins.
 ***************************************